Louis I, Duke of Bavaria: Final years

-In 1225 Ludwig took over the guardianship for the young king Henry.
-Subsequently, however, Ludwig's relationship with both his ward and the emperor deteriorated.
+In 1225 Louis took over the guardianship for the young king Henry.
+Subsequently, however, Louis's relationship with both his ward and the emperor deteriorated.
 With the latter, there were differences in matters of church policy, during the conflict with Henry in 1229 he even fought with military means, but the Bavarian duke was defeated.
 He intrigued with the Pope against the Staufer during the War of the Keys in Italy.
 Under pressure, he moved back to Kelheim Castle in 1230.

-Ludwig was murdered in 1231 on a bridge in Kelheim.
+Louis was murdered in 1231 on a bridge in Kelheim.
 The crime was never cleared up since the murderer - reportedly an Assassin - was immediately lynched, though many suspected Emperor Frederick II to be behind the deed.
 Afterwards the city of Kelheim lost the favour of the Wittelsbach family and its status as a ducal residence.
-Ludwig's son and successor, Otto the Illustrious, had the bridge broken down in the following year and changed its gate to a chapel.
-Ludwig was buried in the crypt of Scheyern Abbey.
+Louis's son and successor, Otto the Illustrious, had the bridge broken down in the following year and changed its gate to a chapel.
+Louis was buried in the crypt of Scheyern Abbey.

 Issue

-In October 1204 Ludwig married Ludmilla of Bohemia, a daughter of Frederick, Duke of Bohemia and his wife, Elizabeth of Hungary, and the widow of Count Albert III of Bogen.
-Ludmilla and Ludwig had one son:
+In October 1204 Louis married Ludmilla of Bohemia, a daughter of Frederick, Duke of Bohemia and his wife, Elizabeth of Hungary, and the widow of Count Albert III of Bogen.
+Ludmilla and Louis had one son: